binipringle/torts/_texts/0-outline.md

 (d)	Once applicable state law is determined, the federal court must apply the law as the forum state court would
 - {:.indent-2}(i)	The federal court cannot make its own independent judgment on the construction of the law
 - {:.indent-2}(ii)	When no controlling state case law is available to provide federal court with guidance, the federal court must predict how the state’s highest court would rule on the issue (sometimes called the “Erie educated guess” principle)

+For more on Erie Doctrine, see ["The Dreaded Erie Doctrine" in Notes](https://binipringle.github.io/civilprocedure/texts/3-classnotes/#the-dreaded-erie-doctrine)

 [^4]: Some state laws are considered procedural and others are considered substantive.
 A federal court can only apply substantive state law, not procedural.
 When a federal court applies state law, this application is the **vertical** choice of law (between federal and state courts) as opposed to the **horizontal** choice of law (between state courts of different states).
 This isn't Erie-specific; it's called the Choice of Law doctrine.